Adamage/tutorials/tutorials/pytorch/tut3_mixed_precision/README.md

 Mk2).

 Requirements:
 - an installed Poplar SDK.
-See the Getting Started guide for your IPU hardware for details of how to install the SDK;
+See the Getting Started guide for your IPU system for details of how to install the SDK;
 - Other Python modules: `pip install -r requirements.txt`